jawah/niquests/docs/user/advanced.rst

 work to the body or headers (or anything else really) before sending a request.
 The simple recipe for this is the following::

-    from requests import Request, Session
+    from niquests import Request, Session

     s = Session()